Xelians/datahub-studio/README.md

 ---

-# Retry & Delay Mechanism
+## Retry & Delay Mechanism

 To retry a send operation, throw:
 ```java
 throw new DelayExecutionException(60);
 ```

-## Behavior
+### Behavior

-- The send task will be retried after delay seconds.
+- The send task will be retried after delay seconds

-- Can be combined with locking mechanisms to serialize transfers.
+- Can be combined with locking mechanisms to serialize transfers

 - Useful for: